We Made The Pioneer Woman’s Pot Roast and Fell in Love

 While Ree’s method and ingredients are simple (just like in her Pioneer Woman potato soup recipe), each plays an important role in making this a super flavorful, tender and juicy pot roast.
 From charring the vegetables, searing the beef, deglazing with wine and braising low and slow, I wouldn’t change a thing.

-My 4-pound roast was fall-apart tender in exactly 4 hours and filled the kitchen with the most heavenly aroma.
-I opted to save the reserved cooking liquid and turn it into a quick and easy pan gravy that took the roast to next level delicious.
+My 4-pound roast was fall-apart tender in exactly four hours and filled the kitchen with the most heavenly aroma.
+I opted to save the reserved cooking liquid and turn it into a quick and easy pan gravy that took the roast to the next level of deliciousness.